Main Menu

 Differentiation and Availability of Substitutes

 Substitutability is the strongest predictor of sensitivity.
-When buyers can easily switch to alternatives, price becomes the main decision factor, as seen with commodity chemicals and standard inputs.
-In contrast, products with proprietary technology, regulatory barriers, or deep integration face lower sensitivity, regardless of price.
+When buyers can easily switch to an equivalent alternative, price becomes the main decision factor.
+Commodity chemicals, undifferentiated distribution, and standard industrial inputs fall into this category.
+In contrast, products with proprietary technology, regulatory barriers, or deep integration into the buyer’s workflow face lower sensitivity, regardless of price.

 Budget Share, Urgency, and Switching Costs

-A component that accounts for 0.1% of a manufacturer’s cost of goods receives less pricing scrutiny than one that accounts for 15%.
-Urgency amplifies this: a plant manager sourcing an emergency replacement part will pay a premium that the same buyer would reject during planned procurement.
-Switching costs — contractual lock-in, retraining expenses, data migration — create economic moats that reduce sensitivity even when substitutes exist.
+A component that accounts for 0.1% of a manufacturer’s cost of goods receives less pricing scrutiny than one representing 15%.
+Urgency increases this effect; for example, a plant manager sourcing an emergency replacement part will pay a premium that would be rejected during planned procurement.
+Switching costs such as contractual lock-in, retraining expenses, and data migration create economic barriers that reduce sensitivity even when substitutes are available.

 Buyer Risk, Trust, and Outcome Measurability

-When the consequences of a bad purchase are high (medical devices, safety-critical components, enterprise software), buyers weigh reliability over price.
-Trust accumulated through years of consistent performance further dampens sensitivity.
-And when the value a product delivers is directly measurable — a corrosion-protection coating that extends asset life by three years, for instance — the price conversation shifts from cost to return on investment.
+When the consequences of a poor purchase are significant, such as with medical devices, safety-critical components, or enterprise software, buyers prioritize reliability over price.
+Trust built through consistent performance further reduces sensitivity.
+When a product’s value is directly measurable, such as a corrosion-protection coating that extends asset life by three years, the price discussion shifts from cost to return on investment.

 A Practical Framework to Assess Sensitivity by Segment